 Head to Midtown Global Market for multiple days of Kwanzaa celebration singing, dancing, storytelling, and more!

-This multi-day celebration of Kwanzaa runs from Thursday, December 26 through Tuesday, December 31 from 11am to 2pm each day.
+This multi-day celebration of Kwanzaa runs from Friday, December 26 through Wednesday, December 31 from 12pm to 3pm each day.
 Community, family, and culture will be celebrated with a variety of educational and fun activities for all ages.

 The Cultural Wellness Center is bringing back its annual Kwanzaa celebration with a series of family-friendly, health-and-wellness focused events at the Midtown Global Market throughout the weeklong holiday.